Retire by stateFigures verified May 31, 2026

 Does Wyoming tax retirement income?

-No. Wyoming has no state income tax, so Social Security, pensions, and retirement account withdrawals are not taxed by the state.
+No. Wyoming has no state income tax, so your Social Security, pension, and retirement account withdrawals are not taxed by the state.
 There is also no state estate or inheritance tax.

 Wyoming Retirement System